AtlasPilotPuppy/spark-streamingsql/README.md

 Q1.
 What kind of interfaces are available in the current release version?

 The current version only supports Scala DSL programming model.
-Spark-SQL CLI and JDBC drive is not supported so far.
+Spark-SQL CLI and JDBC drive are not supported so far.

 Q2.
 Does it support schema inference from existing Table?